Formal vs Informal

 However, there are some reasons that formal training isn’t for everyone:

 - Formal training can feel too structured for some learners, especially those who do not come from a traditional educational background.
-People who prefer to learn by doing may find this method of learning to be detrimental.
+People who prefer to learn by doing may find this learning method detrimental.

-- You will have to vet instructors and materials to ensure it aligns with the processes your organization uses.
+- You will have to vet instructors and materials to ensure they align with your organization’s processes.

 Informal learning, on the other hand, offers other positive things to your team: